-The required attire for registered marijuana agents at Trulieve's cultivation and manufacturing facility varies based upon required duties.
+The required attire for registered marijuana agents at Trulieve's retail facility varies based upon required duties.
 New hire training will define appropriate attire for each role and Trulieve's Human Resources Manager will be responsible for ensuring compliance with all requirements is met.